uber/AutoDispose/README.md

 ### Philosophy

-Each scoper returns a subscribe proxy upon application that just proxy to real subscribe calls under the hood to "AutoDisposing" implementations of the types.
+Each factory returns a subscribe proxy upon application that just proxy to real subscribe calls under the hood to "AutoDisposing" implementations of the types.
 These types decorate the actual observer at subscribe-time to achieve autodispose behavior.
 The types are *not* exposed directly because autodisposing has *ordering* requirements; specifically, it has to be done at the end of a chain to properly